immutant/immutant.org/tutorials/installation.md

 requiring you to set `$IMMUTANT_HOME`.
 If `$IMMUTANT_HOME` is set, it will override the `current` link.

-Running it with `LATEST` will install the latest incremental build:
+Passing the special word `LATEST` will install the latest incremental
+build:

     $ lein immutant install LATEST

 If you want to install a specific version (either an incremental build or a release), specify the build number (available from our [builds page][incremental build]) for an incremental build:

     $ lein immutant install 705

 or a version for a release:

     $ lein immutant install #{latest_release.version}

-You can also have it install to a directory of your choosing.
-In this case, you must always specify a version (if you want the latest incremental build, specify 'latest'):
+You can list your installations, and see the current one, with the `list` subtask:

-     $ lein immutant install latest /some/other/path
+    $ lein immutant list -i

-`~/.immutant/current` will then be linked to that location.

 The `install` command also verifies the sha1 sum of the downloaded artifact, and will abort the installation if the sum is incorrect.

 You can override the plugin base directory (`~/.immutant`) by setting `$LEIN_IMMUTANT_BASE_DIR` or by adding `:lein-immutant {:base-dir